Social commerce strategies: from browsing to buying on social media

 • Influencer marketing: Authentic recommendations from trusted individuals

-• Seamless buying experience: From discovery to payment within one platform
+• Seamless shopping experience: From discovery to payment within one platform

 The benefits of social commerce for SMEs

 Social commerce offers unique advantages that traditional e-commerce struggles to match.
-For Shopify e-commerce businesses, this means new opportunities for growth.
+For Shopify e-commerce businesses, this means new growth opportunities.

 Lower customer acquisition costs

 Organic reach on social media is often cheaper than paid Google Ads.
-Through a smart content strategy, companies can expand their reach without huge advertising budgets.
+Through smart content strategy, businesses can expand their reach without enormous advertising budgets.
 User-generated content plays a crucial role here.

 Increased conversion rates